Hesdy Gerges: Biography and career

 He defeated Pavel Zhuravlev by unanimous decision at Final Fight Championship 6 in Poreč, Croatia on June 14, 2013.

 He joined Glory in July 2013.

 He lost to Errol Zimmerman by third-round TKO in the tournament reserve match at Glory 11: Chicago - Heavyweight World Championship Tournament in Hoffman Estates, Illinois, United States on October 12, 2013.

 He defeated Ewerton Teixeira by unanimous decision at Glory 13: Tokyo - Welterweight World Championship Tournament in Tokyo, Japan on December 21, 2013.

 He defeated Jhonata Diniz via second-round TKO at Glory 15: Istanbul in Istanbul, Turkey on April 12, 2014.

 Gerges won via disqualification when he was attacked while downed by Jamal Ben Saddik just seconds into their bout at Qabala Fight Series #1 in Qabala, Azerbaijan on June 29, 2014.

 In June 2018, Gerges announced that he had signed a multi-fight deal with Bellator and that he would compete both as a Bellator mixed martial artist and kickboxer.

 Gerges will make his kickboxing return during Enfusion 98, when he will face Mohamed El Bouchaibi.
 Gerges defeated El Bouchaibi by a first-round TKO due to low kicks.

 Gerges fought Rico Verhoeven in the semifinals of a four-man heavyweight tournament held at Glory 77, and lost by unanimous decision.

 Personal life

-Gerges was born in Amsterdam, Netherlands and was raised by his Dutch mother and Egyptian stepfather.
+Gerges was born in Amsterdam, Netherlands to a Dutch mother and a Surinamese father.
+He was raised by his Egyptian stepfather.
 He is married to women's MMA fighter Denise Kielholtz.